-Term Description Allotment / Allotted Unless the context otherwise requires, the allotment of the NCDs pursuant to the Issue to the Allottees.
-Allottee(s) The successful applicant to whom the NCDs are being/have been allotted.
-Applicant / Investor The person who applies for issuance and Allotment of NCDs pursuant to the terms of this Shelf Prospectus, relevan Tranche Prospectus and Abridged Prospectus and the Application Form for any Tranche Issue.
+Term Description Allotment / Unless the context otherwise requires, the allotment of the NCDs pursuant to the Issue to the Allottees.
+Allotted Allottee(s) The successful applicant to whom the NCDs are being/have been allotted.
+Applicant / The person who applies for issuance and Allotment of NCDs pursuant to the terms of this Shelf Prospectus, the Investor relevant Tranche Prospectus and Abridged Prospectus and the Application Form for any Tranche Issue.
 Application An application for Allotment of NCDs offered pursuant to the Issue by submission of a valid Application Form and payment of the Application Amount by any of the modes as prescribed under the respective Tranche Prospectus.
-Application Amount The aggregate value of the NCDs applied for, as indicated in the Application Form for the respective Tranche Prospectus.
-Application Form An Application for Allotment of NCDs through the ASBA or non-ASBA process, in terms of this Shelf Prospectu and respective Tranche Prospectus.
-ASBA or "Application Supported by Blocked Amount" The Application in terms of which the Applicant shall make an Application by authorising SCSB to block the Application Amount in the specified bank account maintained with such SCSB.
-ASBA An account maintained with an SCSB which will be blocked by such SCSB to the extent of the Application Amou
+Application The aggregate value of the NCDs applied for, as indicated in the Application Form for the respective Tranche Amount Prospectus.
+Application An Application for Allotment of NCDs through the ASBA or non-ASBA process, in terms of the Shelf Prospectus Form and respective Tranche Prospectus.
+ASBA or The Application in terms of which the Applicant shall make an Application by authorising SCSB to block the